yesnik/golang-guides/interfaces.md

 # Interfaces

+We don't care whether we have a `Pen` or a `Pencil`, we just need something with a `Draw` method.
+We don't care whether we have a `Car` or a `Boat`, you just need something with a `Steer` method.
+That's what Go *interfaces* accomplish.
+They let us define variables and function parameters that will hold *any* type, as long as that type defines certain methods.

 An interface type is defined as a set of method signatures.

 A type implements an interface *by implementing its methods*.
 There is *no explicit declaration of intent*, no "implements" keyword.